The budget passed. The fight isn't over. See What's Next

 A Formula That Doesn't Add Up

 The state uses a formula to decide how much each town should pay for its own schools.
-For West Orange, that number keeps going up β€” 5–15% every year.
+For West Orange, that number keeps going up โ€” ~8% every year.
 But there's a state law that says we can only raise taxes by 2% a year.
 So the state expects us to pay more, but won't let us raise the money.
 Every year, the gap gets bigger.

 State Aid Is Unpredictable

-The formula can swing our equalization aid by millions from year to year.
-In FY26, we lost $7.1M in a single year.
-In FY27, we recovered $3.0M β€” but we're still $4.8M below where we were two years ago.
-One good year doesn't make up for a broken formula, and the district can't plan around funding that changes this dramatically with almost no warning.
+Equalization aid can swing by millions year to year, with little warning.
+We lost $7.1M in FY26, recovered $3.0M in FY27, and remain $4.8M below where we were two years ago.
+One good year doesn't fix a broken formula โ€” or let the district plan around it.

 Costs Keep Rising

-Health insurance, special education, and transportation costs go up every year β€” 8–18% or more the last few years.
+Health insurance, special education, and transportation costs go up every year in excess of revenue we can sustainably raise.
 The district can't control most of these costs, and the state isn't covering the difference.

 Few Options Left